BrendanCoughlan/cryptopals/README.md

 results in, but also with the actual previous block / iv.
 This is easily acceptable in hindsight but xoring in only the fake padding at first seamed so obvious that I didn't think carefully about the actual construction.

+### Challenge 18: Implement CTR, the stream cipher mode
+The decrypted sample text is a single line ending in a space character.
+It turns out the usual text editors won't let me save that to a file without removing the space or adding a new line character.
+Surely somehow possible, but I just took the easy way out and b64encoded the solution.